 - Brewing yeast propagation and pitching

 This module considers brewing fermentations and the importance of yeast within the process.
-Students are introduced to scientific principles and their relevance to industrial practices:
+You will be introduced to scientific principles and their relevance to industrial practices:

 - Brewing yeast biochemistry